Vijayawada City Police

 The Vijayawada City Police, is the local law enforcement agency for the city of Vijayawada, Andhra Pradesh and is headed by the city police commissioner.

 Organizational structure

-The Vijayawada Police Commissionerate is headed by Commissioner of Police and Two Deputy commissioner of Police and Assistant Commissioner of Police with particular number of police stations.
+The NTR Police Commissionerate is headed by Commissioner of Police and Two Deputy commissioner of Police and Assistant Commissioner of Police with particular number of police stations.

 Current structure

 The Vijayawada City Police control the following zones: